dshravank11-lgtm/browser-chaos/README.md

 This is what happens when you use Instant Skull Mode in Browser Chaos 67:

 Your screen will freeze for 3 seconds
-Then, a skull will.
-Shake around.
-It will play some music loud.
+Then, a skull will appear with some music in the background for 5 seconds.

 ### Mining Mode

-To activate Mining Mode in Browser Chaos 67 you just need to type minecraft.
+To activate Mining Mode in Browser Chaos you just need to type minecraft.

 It will create a grid of blocks that you can break.
 You can click on each block to break it. inspired by google's Minecraft easter egg